llambiel/letsecureme/post.md

     @daily /path/to/renewCerts.sh

-Now that our website is being served over HTTPS, let's check the grade we have using a default SSL configuration: https://www.ssllabs.com/ssltest/
+Now that our website is being served over HTTPS, let's check the grade we have using a default SSL configuration: [SSL analyser](https://www.ssllabs.com/ssltest/)

 The result's not so good.
 Let's pimp a bit our Nginx config to improve our rating: